stablecc/scclib-zlib/README.md

 ### ipp with bazel

-To use ippcp, use the following command line:
+To enable ipp, add the following to the command line:
 ```
 $ bazel build :importzlib --define ipp=on
 ```